lrb924/Housing_Rental_Analysis/README.md

-# Module 6 Challenge: Housing Rental Analysis for San Francisco
+# Housing Rental Analysis for San Francisco

 ### Package Requirments
 `pip install x` where x is the below listed packages